-Early comments received on the District's economy largely focused on local jobs, the location of business areas and which industry sectors should be fostered and grown.
+Community feedback received on the District's economy largely focused on creating local jobs, the location of business growth areas and which industry sectors should be fostered and grown.
 Creating more local employment opportunities would assist in increasing self-sufficiency and hence ease commuting pressures.
-A range of views in relation to the most appropriate places to grow the District's business areas were given.
-These range from:
+A range of views in relation to the most appropriate places to grow the District's business areas were given including consolidating business zones around existing nodes and restricting commercial and light industrial activities in the Rural Zone.